-The gateway can be connected to Ethernet by either a UTP connection or by a cellular 3G network.
+The gateway can be connected to the internet using ethernet or by a cellular GSM/3G network.

-It is important that the antenna is connected to the gateway before booting the gateway.
-Booting the gateway without an external antenna my result in permanent damage to the antenna amplifier.
-Depending on environment where the gateway is placed, earthing and surge protection is recommended.
+It is advised to always have the antenna connected when switching on the gateway.
+Booting the gateway without an external antenna my result in damage to the low noise amplifier.
+Depending on the environment where the gateway is placed, earthing and surge protection is recommended.

-After unpacking the Kerlink IoT Station, open the case by putting a screwdriver in the top notch (where the antenna is located).
+After unpacking the Kerlink Wirnet Station, open the case by putting a screwdriver in the bottom notch (where the antenna connector is located).

-Connect a UTP network cable on the green connector, cable colors are noted next to the connector.
-You can use an existing cable by cutting of the connector of one side, or you need to make a new cable including attaching the connector (watch the coloring scheme).
+Connect a UTP network cable to the green screw terminal.
+Cable colors are noted next to the connector.
+You can use an existing cable by cutting off the connector from one side, or you need to make up a new cable with an RJ45 connector on one end, watching the color scheme.

 After powering on, check your DHCP server which IP-address the gateway uses.
 In the rare case that your network doesn’t use a DHCP server, the gateway will use the static IP